 However, if you garden organically, pests will find you.
 To keep away pests from your garden, you only need to know how to keep them away and what to grow.

 Being able to spend time in your yard when the weather is great is the nicest part of having one.
 Unfortunately, pests and other insects enjoy nice weather too, so they won’t think twice about accessing your property.
-Here are the top suggestions and techniques you may use to keep pests out of your yard.
+Here are the top suggestions and techniques you may use to keep pests out of your yard from Brady Pest Control.

 Pests love staying in untidy, overgrown environments.
 They enjoy being able to hide within weeds and long grass.
 This means that the more clean and organized your yard is, the less appealing it will be to them.
-The insects, bees, rats, and other tiny pests will be more attracted to someone else’s lawn if you keep your grass short.
+The insects, bees, rats, mole crickets, grub worms and other tiny pests will be more attracted to someone else’s lawn if you keep your grass short.

-Pests frequently target locations with standing water when searching for a spot to hide.
+Pests frequently target locations with standing water when searching for a spot to hide or place to make home.
 It is used by some insects, like mosquitoes, to reproduce.
-Make careful you empty any buckets or containers that collect rainwater to prevent this from happening.
+Make sure you empty any buckets or containers that collect rainwater to prevent this from happening.
 Additionally, you should frequently clean out your gutters.
-Kids’ pools and birdbaths should have their water changed at least once every few days.
+Kids’ pools and birdbaths should both have their water changed at least once every few days.

 Store Birdseed Securely

 Pests like mice and rats prefer to settle in yards with easy access to food.
 They can choose birdseed because it’s simple to consume and typically simple to obtain.
 Start by keeping your bird seed in a metal container that closes securely if you simply wish to feed the birds.

 There are numerous plants with fragrances that repel insects and pests from approaching.
 Plant lavender, marigolds, mint, garlic, citronella, lavender, and rosemary to ward off insects and pests.

 Make Sure to Put a Lid on Recycling and Garbage Containers